Tor Ole Skullerud

 Tor Ole Skullerud (born 10 December 1970) is a Norwegian football manager and former player.

 Club career

 Skullerud was born Kongsvinger, Norway.
-He played for hometown club Kongsvinger IL, before turning out for Ready, Frigg, Grue IL, and Ullern IF Fotball.
+He played for hometown club of the same name, before turning out for Ready, Frigg, Grue and Ullern.

 Managerial career

 Early career

-Skullerud worked as a coach in Ullern IF Fotball and Bærum SK before taking over Norway's U-18 and U-19 teams.
+Skullerud worked as a coach at Ullern and Bærum before taking over Norway's U-18 and U-19 teams.
 He was then appointed as assistant manager for Vålerenga, working under playing manager Martin Andresen.

 Norway national youth teams

 After being Per Joar Hansen's assistant in the under-21s, he took over as head coach in January 2013 after Hansen was appointed the new manager of Rosenborg.

 He led Norway to the UEFA European Under-21 Championship in Israel.
 Norway was one of eight participating teams and finished second in their round with five points after a draw against the host nation Israel, a win against England and a draw with Italy.
 In the knockout phase, they faced eventual winners Spain, losing 3–0.

 Skullerud was also briefly assistant coach under Per Mathias Høgmo with the men's national team.
 Skullerud is also a UEFA Prolis which is the highest education of coaches in Norway.